yoeo/guesslang/docs/typehints.rst

   # There is no type that matches "Param" type variable

-When there is an ambiguity about which types must replace the generic type type variable, a variant of the generic type can be explicitly instanciated:
+When there is an ambiguity about which types must replace the generic type type variable, a variant of the generic type can be explicitly instantiated:

 .. code-block:: python
   :linenos: